leonardopache/jvm_based/springboot/_reactive/immfly-poc/helpme.md

     - POST /api/v1/orders
     - PATCH /api/v1/orders
     - POST /api/v1/orders/{id}/purchase
-  - Additional points _if has time_:
+  - ~~Additional points _if has time_:
     - CRUD for category
     - CRUD for product
-    - Integration tests
+    - Integration tests~~

 ### basic business rules:
-- An Order can be opened without any products associated with it, but needs a seat position.
+- ☑️ An Order can be opened without any products associated with it, but needs a seat position.
-- If customer cancels the request, the order should mark as canceled (DROPPED)
+- ☑️ If customer cancels the request, the order should mark as canceled (DROPPED)
-- When updating (adding a buyer email, products) an Order, we need to check if the product has enough stock and recalculate the price
+- ☑️ When updating (adding a buyer email, products) an Order, we need to check if the product has enough stock and recalculate the price
-- When Finishing an order, a payment status should be passed Paid, PaymentFailed, OfflinePayment status, a card token, the payment gateway used
+- ☑️ When Finishing an order, a payment status should be passed Paid, PaymentFailed, OfflinePayment status, a card token, the payment gateway used